 Incredible!
 Awesome!
-That's what we said after our experience with the zipline tours in Ketchikan Alaska.
-While we started out nervous and anxious about what we were going to do, we ended up walking away with a perma-smile and a love for ziplining in Alaska!
+That's what I said after my experience with the zipline tours in Ketchikan Alaska.
+While I started out nervous and anxious about what I was going to do, I ended up walking away with a perma-smile and a love for ziplining in Alaska!

-After being in Ketchikan for a couple years, we had the opportunity to go ziplining and jumped on it!
-Knowing that the Zipline Tours were voted as the number one tour for 5 years in a row, we were really excited to learn what the big deal was! :-) We quickly learned why the ziplines are such popular Ketchikan Alaska tours!
+After being in Ketchikan for a couple years, I had the opportunity to go ziplining and jumped on it!
+Knowing that the Zipline Tours were voted as the number one tour for 5 years in a row, I was really excited to learn what the big deal was! :-) I quickly learned why the ziplines are such popular Ketchikan Alaska tours!

-Beginning at the Cruise Ship dock, we boarded an old school bus type transport and travelled through town and out to the site, about 8 miles south of downtown Ketchikan.
-Our driver chatted with us about the area and pointed out highlights during our drive.
+Beginning at the Cruise Ship dock, I boarded an old school bus type transport and travelled through town and out to the site, about 8 miles south of downtown Ketchikan.
+The driver chatted with the group about the area and pointed out highlights during our drive.
 When we arrived at the site of the Ziplines, everyone turned in their release forms & we boarded a fun 4x4 Unimog vehicle that powered up & around the hills to get us to the top of the zipline course.

 And then it was our turn at the practice zipline.
 I'll be honest, my heart was beating through my chest and I had a hard time remembering everything - where do I put my hand again?